 I have a PhD in physics from NCSU.
 Over the years, I have tutored students from middle school through college in physics and mathematics.
 In addition, I have tutored lower-level chemistry and English.
 Most of my students have gone from failing grades to A’s in a matter of months.

-My specialties are working with gifted students who are not challenged by the material and with capable students who have fallen behind which is, basically, almost all of them.
+My specialties are working with gifted students who are not challenged by the material and with capable students who have fallen behind.
 American students are not lacking in any fundamental way and the culture of not being “a math person” is largely to blame for the declines we have seen (see link below).
 The local school system has been in a kind of free fall for political reasons but I can help neutralize this negative aspect for most students.
 Our booming homeschool movement is a by product of these problems but most parents feel unable to guide their children well in math and science.
 For most such kids, one or two hours a week is all it takes for them to move into high gear on their own.

 I focus on watching and listening to their work and interests and tailoring problems that focus on their (usually surprisingly few) fundamental weaknesses and misunderstandings.
 This approach, combined with giving them confidence and comfort in what they do know usually does the trick.
 I understand that trying to coach your child in addition to all the other parental roles can get to be too much.
 Let me help make algebra or calculus be one less thing they are annoyed with you about.